 When you are working on a web document with RWD variants, it is possible to update a Text Style for an individual variant.
 This is useful for example when you need the text in a mobile variant to be a larger and/or different font.
-To update the style for an individual variant, change the text as above and then select UPDATE 'STYLE NAME' IN THIS VARIANT from the Style drop down menu on the Text InfoBar.
-This is an additional option that is shown in the STYLES menu when you are working in a document that has multiple variants.
+To update the style for an individual variant, change the text as above and then select update 'Style Name' in this variant from the Style drop down menu on the Text InfoBar.
+This is an additional option that is shown in the Styles menu when you are working in a document that has multiple variants.

-See Responsive Web Design for more information about variants.
+See Responsive Web Design (on page Error!
+Bookmark not defined.) for more information about variants.